 Working with our occupational health service provider, we offer staff physiotherapy and counselling services to support their physical and mental wellbeing.

 We have some of the best inpatient facilities in the country with modern, state-of-the-art hospitals in Middlesbrough, Durham, Darlington and Scarborough.
-Planning permission for a new 72-bed adult and older people’s mental health hospital in York has recently been granted and we have worked closely with service users, the local community and the local authority to develop plans.
 We also recently opened Huntington House in York, our largest mental health community hub.

 Recovery and wellbeing is central to all we do and is one of our most important priorities.
 Our recovery programme has focussed on developing experts by experience taking paid and voluntary roles in staff training and service delivery.
 Our recovery college in Durham delivers courses aimed at equipping students with the skills and knowledge they need to manage their recovery and have more control over their lives and our online recovery college has continued to expand; offering service users and carers access to more recovery focussed courses and mental health information.

 We have an extensive service user and carer involvement programme which is very active at a local level and supported across the Trust by our involvement and engagement team.
 We have also developed an infrastructure for embedding a trauma informed approach throughout all of our services.

 The primary function of our faculty of medical education is to quality assure both the training and the experience of our doctors in training.